infinera/terraform-xr-network/use_cases/network_setup/README.md

 This module will setup the constellation network based on the specified configuration.
 ## How to Run
   1. Go to the **network setup** directory or its clone directory
-  2. Specify the input variables by updating the **network_setup.auto.tfvars** input file.
+  2. Specify the input variables by updating the *network_setup.auto.tfvars* input file.
      1. The asserts
      2. The network intent
      3. The bandwidth intent
      4. The sevice intent
-  3. Execute "terraform apply" in usecase ***network setup*** directory or a clone
+  3. Execute "terraform apply" in usecase **network setup** directory or a clone
 ## Description
 Below is the run sequence
 ### check for device with version mismatched
-If there is a device with version mismatched from the specified intent, the user can stop the run by specifying "Version" assertion
+If there is a device with version mismatched from the specified intent, the run shall be stopped if "Version" is specified in the *assertions* variable.
 ### check for device with mismatched Host Attribute
-If there is a device with mismatched host attributesfrom the specified intent, The user can stop the run by specifying "HostAttributeNMismatched" assertion
+If there is a device with mismatched host attributes from the specified intent, the run shall be stopped if "HostAttributeNMismatched" is specified in the *assertions* variable.
 ### Set up constellation configuration
 1. Configure Network
    1. Configure Hub Device Config